George Partridge Colvocoresses: Life and career

-The younger Colvocoresses eventually rose to the rank of rear admiral and was Commandant of Cadets at the United States Naval Academy at Annapolis.
-He eventually served under then-Commodore George Dewey with the Asiatic Squadron at the battle of Manila Bay.
+George Partridge Colvocoresses was born in Norwich, Vermont, on April 3, 1847.
+Meant to be a member of the Norwich University class of 1866, Colvocoresses left after the end of his freshman year to serve under his father on the USS Supply.

 He entered the United States Naval Academy, then located in Newport, Rhode Island, in 1864, during the American Civil War, and graduated in 1869.

 Colvocoresses served on most of the foreign naval stations, and in the Hydrographic Office at Washington, and in 1886 was assistant instructor in drawing at the United States Naval Academy, where he was an instructor in 1893–96 and commandant of midshipmen in 1905–1909.